LiMa297/Neuroscience/README.md

 DETAILS:
-when mental state indicates, that learning is useless, music will play... (depending on mood) bandwidth observations: increase in theta and drop in gamma ---> inattentive
+- when mental state indicates, that learning is useless, music will play... (depending on mood)
-                            alpha goes up ---> stress / alpha goes down ---> drowsiness implement function in mp3 player to get songs in playlist and play automatically...
+- bandwidth observations: drop in gamma ---> inattentive, beta goes up ---> stress, alpha goes down ---> not relaxed
+- implement function in mp3 player to get songs in playlist and play automatically...

 ## WE NEED:
 - Real time EEG data